damolinx/vscode-sorbetto/README.md

 The following entries are available on the language status item:
 - `Sorbet Configuration`: shows the active Sorbet LSP configuration name as set via `sorbetto.sorbetLspConfiguration`, along with a quick `Settings` action to modify it.
 - `Sorbet Status`: displayes the current status of the Sorbet LSP, including a busy indicator.
 The `Output` action brings the `Sorbetto` Output pane into view for checking log entries.

+# Sorbet Snippets
+Sorbetto provides [snippets](https://code.visualstudio.com/docs/editing/userdefinedsnippets) for standard Sorbet constructs.
+You can access them via the `Snippet: Fill File with Snippet` command on any open editor, as well as the `Snippet: Insert Snippet` on any `Ruby` editor.
+Additionally, each snippet has an associated trigger word that is recognized by IntelliSense while typing.
+For example, typing `abstract` will display the snippets for an abstract class, module or method, allowing for quick and intuitive code insertion.
+Use the `Snippet: Insert Snippet` from a `Ruby` editor to browse a list of all available snippets in your installed version of the extension.